Whalton C of E Primary School – Pupil Premium

 Nationally, statistics show that, on average, students who are in receipt of FSM do less well than their peers in external exams.
 The aim of this money is to try to close the attainment gap.

-Statistically, Whalton First School has fewer students who are in receipt of FSM when compared with many other schools nationally.
-As part of the Christian ethos of our school, at Whalton First School we view the needs of all students as important and strive to create the best opportunities and experiences for all students.
+Statistically, Whalton Primary School has fewer students who are in receipt of FSM when compared with many other schools nationally.
+As part of the Christian ethos of our school, at Whalton Primary School we view the needs of all students as important and strive to create the best opportunities and experiences for all students.

 We are required to publish how much Pupil Premium money we receive and how we have chosen to spend that money.
 The following list is a summary of this information: